Viewpoints

 Kimberley Stafford

-Global Head of Product Strategy
+Global Head of Product Strategy; Responsible for Sustainability Oversight

 Christian Stracke

-Global Head of Credit Research
+President, Global Head of Credit Research

-Francois Trausch
+François Trausch

-CEO and CIO, Allianz Real Estate
+CEO and CIO of PIMCO Prime Real Estate

 Megan Walters